 - Grosse Pointe Blank:

-you told me.
-And I said, "I don't want to work with you any more."
+Dr. Oatman: You didn't tell me what you did for a living for four sessions.
+Then you told me.
+And I said, "I don't want to work with you anymore."
 And yet, you come back each week at the same time.
 That's a difficulty for me.
 On top of that, if you've committed a crime or you're thinking about committing a crime, I have to tell the authorities.

 - At one point in Targets, murderer-to-be Bobby Thompson fumblingly tries to alert his wife that something is going horribly wrong with his brain, but she brushes off the discussion and goes to sleep.

-- Patrick Bateman in American Psycho fantasies about killing people and often takes drugs to suppress his urges.
+- Patrick Bateman in American Psycho fantasizes about killing people and often takes drugs to suppress his urges.
 However he gets worse, and finds himself killing people regularly just for the thrill of it.
 He mentions this to other people as a cry for help, but they don't even notice it.
-Because of this, it can be interpreted that nobody seems to mind (after all, he's part of a rich class who could buy themselves out of prison), that no one is actually listening to anything he says (it is a parody of the 80s yuppie culture) or that he's deluded and that he never killed anyone nor mentioned it to anyone.
+Because of this, it can be interpreted that nobody seems to mind (after all, Patrick is part of a rich social class who could buy themselves out of prison), that no one is actually listening to anything he says (the novel is a parody of the The '80s yuppie culture) or that he is deluded and he has either never killed anyone or mentioned it to anyone.